 A principal aim is to foster interdisciplinary research involving quantitative and qualitative approaches via effective collaboration with biomedical scientists, epidemiologists, social scientists and clinical researchers throughout the University and beyond.

-Prospective students are encouraged to align their research proposal with one of the Centre's main areas of research and with the research interests of academic members of staff who may act as first supervisors.
+Prospective students are encouraged to align their research proposal with one of the Institute's main areas of research and with the research interests of academic members of staff who may act as first supervisors.

 MScR: A UK 2:1 honours degree, or its international equivalent.
 PhD: A UK masters degree with a mark of at least 60%, or its international equivalent.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability:

 an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration

 Degrees taught and assessed in English must be no more than two and a half years old at the beginning of your degree programme.
 Language tests must be no more than two years old at the beginning of your degree programme.

 For detailed information on fee status, policies and payment see:

 Additional costs apply to this programme: £1,000 for research costs.